pointnetwork/blog.point/README.md

 ### Run the Point Deployer CLI

-Note this command is run from the `pointnetwork` cloned repo (see above and assumes the Zapp is one level below the directoy where the command is run.
+Note this command is run from the `pointnetwork` cloned repo (see above and assumes the dApp is one level below the directoy where the command is run.

 ```
 cd pointnetwork
-./point deploy ../template.point --contracts
+./point deploy ../blog.point
 ``